tomvand/percevite/README.md

 Run at startup
 --------------
 To run the percevite launchfile at startup, copy the `scripts/percevite.conf` file to `/etc/init` on the SLAMDunk.
+Ensure that the paths in the conf file are correct.